austintcecil/MECH-105-Algorithms/Linear Regression Algorithm/README.md

 - Slope from the linear regression (m in )
 - Intercept from the linear regression (b in )
 - Rsquared value
+# Example:
+-Filtering and computing the linear regression for a non-linear and non-continuous data set, for example performing linear regression on a data set recorded using a sensor that only records data over specific intervals.